A little about dachshunds...

 Remember that every dog is an individual just like us and as with any other dog, they will respond to how they are treated.

 Dachsunds come from the hound family.
 The standards were bred for hunting, tracking and flushing badgers and other burrowing animals.
 Miniatures were bred to hunt smaller prey such as rabbits and prairie dogs.
 Their hunting intstincts mean that they are quite fearless.
 Like all hunting dogs, they can also have a loud bark.

 Dachshunds are pets that will adapt to every type of family.
 They are good pets for young adults, older adults, teenagers and even children as long as kids are properly thought how to handle them.
 However, please note that at 8 weeks, they are not the most robust puppies, therefore not the best choice for families with very young children.

-They can be very territorial and take some time to warm up to your visitors. this is why early socialization is a must.
-If you wait until they receive all their puppy shots, it might be too late as after the age of 6-7 weeks is the time they start to develp fear.
-Healthy dogs of other family members or friends is a perfect place to take puppy to socialize with other dogs.
+They can be very territorial and take some time to warm up to your visitors.
+Early socialization is a must.
+If you wait until they receive all their puppy shots, it might be too late as after the age of 6-7 weeks is the time they start to develop fear.
+Healthy dogs of other family members or friends is a perfect place to take puppy to socialize.
+No dog parks and no contact with strange dogs until they receive all their Booster shots.

 Remember that dachshunds were bred to hunt - in case your other pet is a hamster or a rabbit, proper supervision is a must.